Blog Contents (Jump to Section)

 Analytical hypnotherapy is the use of hypnotherapy to create subconscious change and to get insight from within.
 The main purpose of analytical hypnotherapy is to create changes on a deeper level, without so much ‘conscious input’.

-Analytical hypnotherapy draws from analytical psychology, an area of psychology that was greatly influenced by Carl Jung, and his work within the world of psychotherapy, and in collaboration with Sigmund Freud and his use of ‘psychoanalysis’.
+The type of hypnotherapy approach draws from analytical psychology, an area of psychology that was greatly influenced by Carl Jung, and his work within the world of psychotherapy, and in collaboration with Sigmund Freud and his use of ‘psychoanalysis’.
 Jung’s view was that the ‘psyche’ was self regulating, and as such, analytical psychology works on the principle that the ‘unconscious mind’ (or ‘subconscious mind’) can often be trusted to help us, rather than hinder us.
 There is a thought that even seemingly negative behaviours and beliefs can be considered helpful by the subconscious mind, if it believes that there is some positive purpose behind them.

 Where analytical psychology and analytical hypnotherapy differ, is that the analytical psychologists will often be the ones analysing and drawing conclusions from conversations with the client.
 In contrast, it is not the analytical hypnotherapist’s job to analyse, but instead, to give the client’s subconscious mind the ability to ‘self-analyse’ based on what the client has (consciously) decided that they would like to do differently.
 With this in mind, it is often the case that analytical hypnotherapy clients will require much fewer sessions, than if that same client went to see an analytical psychologist or psychoanalyst.